Subdomain vs. Subfolder, Is One Better Than the Other for SEO?

-From an SEO perspective, there are many questions (and opinions) about which is better: subdomains or subfolders.
+From an SEO perspective, there are many questions (and opinions) about which is better for search engine optimization: subdomains or subfolders.

 The one thing you’re sure to find is that everyone has a different opinion on the ‘subdomain vs. subfolder’ argument.

 It’s up to you to decide which structure makes the most sense for your website and SEO.
 Let’s start with a basic breakdown of each.

 “A subdomain is an additional part to your main domain name.
 Subdomains are created to organize and navigate to different sections of your website.
 You can create multiple subdomains or child domains on your main domain.”

 Here’s a common example of a subdomain:

 In this example, ‘yourwebsite’ is the primary domain and ‘blog’ is the subdomain.
 You can choose any text you want for your subdomain, but it should closely match what the page is about.

 As the name suggests, a subfolder is a folder beneath another folder that lives under a parent directory, just the same as a subdomain.